VRSEN/agency-swarm/docs/advanced-usage/agencies.md

 ])
 ```

-All agents added inside the top level list of `agency_chart` without being part of a second list, can talk to the user.
+All agents added inside the top-level list of `agency_chart` without being part of a second list, can talk to the user.

 ## Streaming Responses